 - seeing a qualified therapist for in-office drainage massage

 When choosing a therapist, learn as much about their education as possible.
 “Massage is very good for you, but deep tissue massage can be too heavy for someone with lymphedema, so don’t assume you can just go to a massage therapist.”

-Look for someone who is a certified lymphedema therapist, CLT, and preferably a physical or occupational therapist with oncology and pathology training.
+Look for someone who is a certified lymphedema therapist (CLT) and preferably a physical or massage therapist with oncology and pathology training.